Outsmarting Overload: Getting the Most from Microsoft Outlook

 Type to Text and the Wonder of Word: Connecting with Outside Programs

 Knowing how to create multiple emails at once and how to send an email to a phone number are skills that can make communication more efficient.
-This part of the program shows participants how to do both and offers examples of how using these skills increase productivity for others.
+This part of the program shows participants how to do both and offers examples of how using these skills increases productivity for others.

 Top Task Master: To-Do Lists, Tasks, Notes, and Getting Things Done